Annual Notices

 Smithfield Elementary will take the following actions to jointly develop with parents of participating children a school-parent compact that outlines how families, school, staff, and students will share the responsibility for improved student academic achievement and develop a partnership to help children achieve the state’s high standard and how the plan is used, reviewed, and updated.

 Smithfield Elementary will hold an annual parent meeting to review and discuss any needed changes to the jointly developed school compact.
 This compact will outline how the entire school staff, parents, and students will share the responsibility for improved student academic achievement.
 The compact will describe not only the school’s responsibility in providing high quality instruction and curriculum, but the student and parent responsibilities for meeting and supporting the learning processes.
-The updated compact will be sent home with each student at the beginning of the school year and be posted on the school’s website.
+The updated compact will be sent home with each student at the beginning of the school year and be posted on the district’s website.

 BUILD CAPACITY OF PARENTS